tkhamez/neucore-example-plugin/README.md

 # Example Neucore plugin

+_Needs [Neucore](https://github.com/tkhamez/neucore) version 1.45.0 or higher._

-An example [Neucore](https://github.com/tkhamez/neucore) plugin with its own frontend that shows how to make ESI requests via Neucore.
+An example plugin with its own frontend that shows how to make ESI requests via Neucore and implements a CLI command.

 The content of the frontend directory must be deployed to `web/plugin/example`.